 There has been a considerable number of people leaving California in recent years.
-It is worth discussing specific characteristics of the people leaving the state of California and those who are moving to the state.
+It is worth discussing the specific characteristics of the people leaving the state of California and those who are moving to the state.
 The people who are deciding to leave the state are either middle-income or lower-income residents of California.
-This is not a new trend for the state of California, however.
-The departure of middle-income residents from California has only increased in the last five years.
+This is not a new trend for the state of California.
+However, the departure of middle-income residents from California has only increased in the last five years.

 As with any trend involving large amounts of people leaving a state, there are multiple reasons for this.
 One important reason is that there is a lack of affordability for these residents in California.
 Most people leaving California moved from high-cost-of-living cities.
 The fact that cities like Bakersfield, Fresno, and Sacramento have added to their population— while other major cities saw huge population losses— supports the cause that the affordability of housing is a major reason for these departures.
 While some relocated to more affordable areas of the state, most moved to another state.

 Data shows that 275,000 people left California in 2021, up from 180,000 in 2020.
 However, the trend of California residents leaving the state to move to other states is not a new thing.
 People leaving California happened in significant numbers from 2010-2020, with approximately 6.1 million people departing the state and heading to other states in the US.
 When you compare the number of people that moved to California in 2020 to the number of people that left it in 2020, you see that 135,000 more people left it than entered it.